 - Fee arrangements

 Informal enquiries are welcome at any time.
-Please contact Gemma Marakas, Universitas 21 Secretariat (email@example.com).
+Please contact Gemma Marakas in the Universitas 21 Secretariat (details below)

 If you are a student or potential supervisor (advisor) at one of the participating universities please contact the relevant person at your home university as listed in the member page (below) or go to the relevant website.
 Details of joint research programmes, scholarships and application procedures/deadlines will appear on institutional websites.